 Inline Form – In this layout, the form will be visible on the page.
 You can also align the content for different devices from the Content Alignment section.

-Button – This option will add a toggle button to show or hide the form in a dropdown.
+Button – This option will add a toggle button to show hide the form in a dropdown.

 From the Button Type dropdown, you can choose the button trigger type, On Click or On Hover.